Plan your visit to Marsden Moor

 How do I get to Marsden Moor?

 Marsden Moor covers a large area to the west of Marsden village.
 There is a train station in Marsden village which provides great access.
 To access the Northern section, including Haigh Gutter (Pennine Way) and Buckstones Car Park, take the A640 For the central area including Pule Hill and Marsden village, take the A62 To access the Southern section, including Wessenden Head and the Wessenden Valley, take the A635.
+We also have a large car park at the Old Good's Yard (Postcode: HD76DH.)
 All parking is free.

 How much does it cost to visit Marsden Moor?